-But I refuse to leave the memory of my uncle who taught me so much in the little amount of time we spent together be wasted with the sorrowful woes of a man who still has much to see and experience in this life.
+But I refuse to leave the memory of my uncle, who taught me so much in the little amount of time we spent together, to be wasted with the sorrowful woes of a man who still has so much to see and experience in this life.
 I refuse to let those lessons be tainted by my inability to move forward through the pain and hardship that everyone has to face.
-I remember summoning up the courage for the first time in over a year since his passing to visit his grave stone all by myself.
+I remember summoning up the courage for the first time in over a year since his passing to visit his gravestone all by myself.
 I wanted someone to come with me, to care about me enough to help me move forward with this tough moment in life.
-But I knew in my heart, nobody will be brave enough to knock on that door, so I charged through by boldly alone.
+But I knew in my heart, nobody will be brave enough to knock on that door, so I charged through boldly alone.

 I always enjoyed taking pictures of benches.
 They are structures that listen to stories, how many hearts were broken on this bench?
 How many lives were ended on this bench?
 How many memories were forgotten on this bench?
 Who sat here and pondered the worthiness of the life they lived?
 A bench can tell many tales of tragedy but it can also tell tales of hope.
 How many people successfully confessed their love on this bench?
 How many families got their start on this bench?
 How many people sat here and came to the conclusion of starting a brand new life?
 Who has sat here and pondered the endless opportunity that life will give them?
 How many happy memories were created on this bench?

-I came to tell myself, all the versions of myself, that I am better, that we are better, that nothing can stop us now.
+I came to tell myself, all the versions of myself, that I am better, that we are better, and that nothing can stop us now.
 Nothing can stop us because we’ve finally done it, we chose our right answer.
 We chose to move forward and nothing and nobody can take that away from us.
-That no matter what hardships befall us, we’re never going to afraid of the if’s and how’s, because we know that we can always put in that hard work and not only survive our adversity, but defeat it in a landslide victory.
+That no matter what hardships befall us, we’re never going to be afraid of the ifs and hows, because we know that we can always put in that hard work and not only survive our adversity but defeat it in a landslide victory.
 The only real losers are the ones who quit, and quitting is a choice.
-So we can be defeated as many times as we have to, as long as we always choose to get back up, as long as we always choose to keep pushing forward, we’ll always be winners.
+So we can be defeated as many times as we have to, but as long as we always choose to get back up, as long as we always choose to keep pushing forward, we’ll always be winners.

 Here’s to us Bill,